 Employee wellness budgets

-A recent news story in HR Magazine revealed that up to 75% of businesses will slash wellbeing programs after pandemic – a sobering thought for anyone responsible for health and wellness programs in the workplace.
+A recent news story in HR Magazine revealed that up to 75% of businesses will slash wellness programs after pandemic – a sobering thought for anyone responsible for health and wellness programs in the workplace.

 But, the source of the statistic – Gartner’s Support Wellness in 2021 and Beyond survey – spins the news slightly differently.
 It states that, although only one-quarter of organizations plan to maintain their wellness strategy introduced during the pandemic, “HR leaders should consider sustaining programs beyond the pandemic due to the financial difficulties and lingering stress that will persist even after the outbreak subsides.”